mike-oakley/openapi-pydantic/README.md

 ### Use OpenAPI 3.0.3 instead of 3.1.0

 Some UI renderings (e.g. Swagger) still do not support OpenAPI 3.1.0.
-It is allowed to use the old 3.0.3 version by importing from different paths:
+The old 3.0.3 version is available by importing from different paths:

 ```python
 from openapi_pydantic.v3.v3_0_3 import OpenAPI, ...